itm4n/PrivescCheck/README.md

 # PrivescCheck

-This script aims to __enumerate common Windows security misconfigurations__ that can be leveraged for privilege escalation.
-It's still under development.
-I plan on adding more features in the future.
-Feedback is appreciated so ping me [@itm4n](https://twitter.com/itm4n).
+This script aims to __enumerate common Windows security misconfigurations__ which can be leveraged for privilege escalation and __gather various information__ which might be useful for __exploitation__ and/or __post-exploitation__.

+I built on the amazing work done by [@harmj0y](https://twitter.com/harmj0y) and [@mattifestation](https://twitter.com/mattifestation) in [PowerUp](https://github.com/HarmJ0y/PowerUp).
+I added more checks and also tried to reduce the amount of false positives.

+It's still a Work-in-Progress because there are a few more checks I want to implement but it's already quite complete.
+If you have any suggestion (improvements, features), feel free to contact me on Twitter [@itm4n](https://twitter.com/itm4n).

 ## Usage